-While every effort is made to ensure that the information contained in this site is correct, CATHEDRAL HOTELS makes no warranty express or implied as to the nature or accuracy of any such material to the extent permitted by applicable law.
-Some of the photographs displayed on this site are for example purposes only and do not represent work carried out by CATHEDRAL HOTELS.
+While every effort is made to ensure that the information contained in this site is correct, The Bell in Ticehurst (hereafter, The Bell) makes no warranty express or implied as to the nature or accuracy of any such material to the extent permitted by applicable law.
+Some of the photographs displayed on this site are for example purposes only and do not represent work carried out by The Bell.

-The legal ownership and any copyright or other intellectual property rights in the site and its design, text, graphics, software and all other material on the site belong to CATHEDRAL HOTELS or its agents at all times, unless otherwise stated.
+The legal ownership and any copyright or other intellectual property rights in the site and its design, text, graphics, software and all other material on the site belong to The Bell or its agents at all times, unless otherwise stated.

-You may only download material or view and/or print a single hard copy for private or non-commercial use and no part of the site or its material shall otherwise be produced, transmitted or made available on a network without the prior written permission of CATHEDRAL HOTELS.
+You may only download material or view and/or print a single hard copy for private or non-commercial use and no part of the site or its material shall otherwise be produced, transmitted or made available on a network without the prior written permission of the Bell.